Cross-Spec Interactions¶

 Registration family¶

-21. Family asymmetry — only reg-view has a macro tier¶
+21. Family asymmetry — only reg-view keeps a *-suffixed fn partner¶

 - Specs: 001-Registration (the registration family); Spec 004 §reg-view; Conventions §